acousticly/website/README.md

 ## Why is this here?

-Since Vercel restricts the use of GitHub orgs to a $20, I was forced to put this repo under my personal account.
+Since Vercel restricts the use of GitHub orgs to a $20/mo fee, I was forced to put this repo under my personal account.

 If you want to check out the original organization, go [here](https://github.com/acousticly)